Harshith106/calculate-attandance/README.md

 4. Run the application:
    ```
-   # For Vercel local development
+   # Run directly
    python api/index.py

-   # OR for traditional Flask development
+   # OR using Flask
    flask run

+   # OR using Docker
+   docker build -t attendance-calculator .
+   docker run -p 8080:8080 attendance-calculator
    ```

 5. Open your browser and navigate to `http://localhost:5000`